Drag13/react-learning-course-short/PROGRAM.md

 Not specified

-## 1 Workshop: Starting new project with create-react-app
+## 1 Workshop: A new project with create-react-app

 ### Key points: